dartmouth-cs98/17f-plan-it/misc/End of Term Summary.md

 # Planit
 ## End of Term Summary
-##Jeffrey Gao, Helen He, Samuel Lee, Emily Lin, Robert Sayegh, Jiyun Sung
+## Jeffrey Gao, Helen He, Samuel Lee, Emily Lin, Robert Sayegh, Jiyun Sung
 CS 98 17F/18W

 ### What worked this term

-* Bringing our mockups to real life; the design of onboarding was aesthetically pleasing
+* Bringing our mockups to real life; the design of onboarding was aesthetically pleasing.
-* API integrations (Google Places, Google Maps, Google Clusters, Yelp) were pretty smooth
+* API integrations (Google Places, Google Maps, Google Clusters, Yelp) were pretty smooth.
-* Backend is stable
+* Backend is stable.

 ### What didn't work this term